 If you need help understanding the significance of a genetic disorder, Mayo Clinic Health System's genetic counseling services can help you.
-Our genetic counselor provides information and support, and educates families affected by or at risk for a genetic disorder.
+The genetic counselor provides information and support, and educates families affected by or at risk for a genetic disorder.
 Using a comprehensive team approach, you will be seen in Eau Claire to determine the risks of developing certain diseases, as well as screening and preventive treatment.

 Our genetic counselor is a specialist with expertise in medical genetics and counseling who is certified by the American Board of Genetic Counseling Inc. The genetic counselor works with the patient and family at risk for or diagnosed with a genetic condition.

 - Educate about genetic disorders.